Submitty/submitty.github.io/_docs/sysadmin/user_access_level.md

 * **Instructor = 1**
-    Instructors can add students and graders to the course, change the group or role of users in the course, mange registration and rotating sections, create and edit gradeables, upload course materials, etc.
+    Instructors can add students and graders to the course, change the group or role of users in the course, manage registration and rotating sections, create and edit gradeables, upload course materials, etc.